lnis-uofu/TIGFET-10nm-PDK/README.md

 ### TIGFET10nm PDK Directory Structure

-* calibre/ -> SVRF rules for Mentor Graphics Calibre
+* calibre/ -> SVRF rules for Mentor Graphics Calibre®
-* cdslib/  -> Technology libraires for Cadence Virtuoso
+* cdslib/  -> Technology libraires for Cadence Virtuoso and setup scripts
-* hspice/  -> Simulation models for Synopsys HSPICE
+* hspice/  -> Simulation models for Synopsys HSPICE®
-* docs/    -> Documentation
+* doc/    -> Documentation

 For more detail about the key assumptions made while designing this PDK, please refer to the following publication: